Texas Master Gardener Association Awards Program

 Questions?
 E-mail awards@texasmastergardeners.

+The “2021 Awards Year” refers to activities that occurred during the 2021 calendar year.
 The Texas Master Gardener Association encourages full participation in the Awards Program.
-All Texas Master Gardener Associations that are members of the TMGA are eligible to participate provided their 2020 TMGA dues were received by March 1, 2020.
+All Texas Master Gardener Associations that are members of the TMGA are eligible to participate provided their 2021 TMGA dues payments were postmarked by March 1, 2021.

-County sizes are determined by the number of dues-paying members on December 31, 2020 as reported by the TMGA Treasurer.
+County sizes are determined by the number of members reported to the TMGA Treasurer with dues payable and remitted during the 2021 Awards Year.

 - Small – 1-24 dues paying Texas Master Gardeners